baraa404/Terminal-Spelling-Assistant/README.md

 cword accomodate
 # → accommodate

-# Correct entire sentences (use double quotes)
+# Fix spelling and grammar in sentences (no quotes needed)
-cword "I have recieved the documnt and it looks grate."
+cword I have recieved the documnt and it looks grate.
 # → I have received the document and it looks great.

-cword "The commitee will meet on wendsday to discus the propsal."
+cword The commitee will meet on wendsday to discus the propsal.
 # → The committee will meet on Wednesday to discuss the proposal.

+# Grammar corrections
+cword I are going to the store
+# → I am going to the store

+cword She don't like that movie
+# → She doesn't like that movie
 ```

 ### 🎯 Smart Suggestions